As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 The sales rep

-That being said, the sales rep better come with the collateral that's necessary for the sales leader to be educated on the process.
-And the sales leader better know their stuff, their territory, their current pipeline numbers, how many opportunities are put in nurture, and what are they doing, for how long have they been in nurture?
+That means the sales rep better come with the collateral necessary for the sales leader to be educated on the process, and know their territory, their current pipeline numbers, the number of opportunities put in nurture, etc.

 • How are they working with the BDR?